Who Runs the IVL?

 The IVL started in 1979 and incorporated in 1985.
 The president and owner of IVL, Inc. is Kirk Anderson.
 Kirk has been involved in volleyball programs for over 30 years.
 He coached the varsity volleyball team at Menlo-Atherton High School for 15 years and taught beginning, intermediate and advanced volleyball classes for the Menlo Park Recreation Department for 19 years.
 Kirk served on the board of the Northern California Volleyball Association and was newsletter editor for 2 years and Men's AA Tournament Director for 5 years.

-Kirk has played at the U.S. National Championships 21 times.
-9 times in the Open and 12 times in the Age Group Division.
-The team he now plays with, Kings Mountain Fog, has won numerous medals in the 45's, 50's and 55's Divisions.
-In 2005, the Fog won the Gold Medal in the 50's in Denver at the U.S. Nationals and also won the Gold Medal in the 50's at the Huntsman World Senior Games in Utah.
-In addition, the Fog won the World Championships in Edmonton, Canada defeating Finland, Germany, Croatia, Poland, Russia and many of the other top countries in the world.
+2005 was truly the Year of the Fog as they won the Gold Medal in the 50's at the Nationals in Denver and also the Gold Medal in the 50's at the Huntsman World Senior Games in Utah.
+In addition, the Fog won the World Championships in Edmonton, Canada defeating Finland, Germany, Croatia, Poland, Russia and many of the top countries in the world.
 At past U.S. National Championships, the Fog 50's also won Gold in 2004, Silver in 2002 and 2006 and Bronze in 2007 and 2008.
-The Fog 45's won Silver in 2001, Gold in 2002, 2003, 2004 and Bronze in 2005.
-The Fog 55's, who Kirk joined in 2007, won the Gold in 2007 and the Silver in 2008, meeting the Brazilians in the finals both years.
-In addition, the Fog 55's won the Gold at the 2008 Huntsman Games.
-In 2009, The Fog 50's and 55's both won Gold medals at the Nationals in Minneapolis.
-The Fog 55's added a Gold Medal at the 2009 National Senior Games at Stanford.

 In a move that brought the Brazilians and members of the Fog together, Kirk gave his Gold Medal in 2007 to the captain of the Brazilian team to give to the widow of one of their players, Amilcar, who had recently passed away.
 They displayed that Gold Medal, along with Almicar's uniform, in their team photo as the Silver Medal winning team.